kk42yy/DeMoSeg/ReadMe.md

 ## 2_DeMoSeg

 We use three BraTS datasets that can be download at [BraTS](https://www.synapse.org/#!Synapse:syn27046444/wiki/616571), or [Kaggle](https://www.kaggle.com/datasets/awsaf49/brats20-dataset-training-validation?select=BraTS2020_ValidationData).
 Data splits are consistent with [RFNet](https://github.com/dyh127/RFNet/tree/main).
-Here we firstly release the infer code and models trained on BraTS.
+Here we firstly release the inference code and models trained on BraTS2020.

 ### 2.1 Inference of DeMoSeg